Graphing, homotopy groups of spheres, and spaces of long links and knots: Key definitions

-for each $i=1,\dots,m$, where $\rho_{\pm}(t):=2t\mp1$ and where $\mathbbm{1}^k$ denotes the identity map on $\R^k$. \end{definition} It is easy to check that this gives the space of long links the structure of a homotopy-associative H-space.
+for each $i=1,\dots,m$, where $\rho_{\pm}(t):=2t\mp1$ and where $\mathbbm{1}^k$ denotes the identity map on $\R^k$. \end{definition} This map gives the space of long links the structure of a homotopy-associative H-space.
 An analogous operation gives a homotopy associative H-space structure on $\Link_c \left( \coprod_1^m \R^{p_i}, \, \R^n\right)$.
-If all the codimensions are at least 3, then $\pi_0$ of either of these spaces is an abelian group under stacking; see \cite[Section 1]{Skopenkov:2009} and the precise references given therein.
+If all the codimensions are at least 3, then $\pi_0$ of either of these spaces is an abelian group under stacking \cite{Haefliger:1962Top}.

+The next map appears in most of our main results.
+In contrast with the usual conventions for graphs, we put the range coordinates of $f$ before its domain coordinates because for $n=2$ and $p_1=\dots=p_m=0$, we view braids as flowing vertically rather than horizontally.